mohammedAljadd/flask-api-generating-audio/README.md

 We used postman to send the json file.

-We converted a string to audio file, that will be played directly in your machine, using python gtts module
+We converted a string to audio file, that will be played directly in your machine, using python gtts module.

+You have to change the config file where I specified the images and the audio location.